Vencord/Installer/README.md

 ### Building from source

-You need the go compiler and gcc (MinGW on Windows).
+You need the go compiler

-On Linux, you also need some dependencies:
+To build the gui (you can build the cli without these), you also need gcc (MinGW on Windows) and the following additional dependencies if on Linux:

 ```sh
 apt install -y pkg-config libsdl2-dev libglx-dev libgl1-mesa-dev